+Cranford Campus, 908-709-7152; Elizabeth Campus, 908-965-6070; Plainfield Campus, 908-412-3595; Scotch Plains Campus, 908-709-7152.
 If you are told about sex or gender based violence, please review the below sections to determine your reporting requirements or to learn about resources available to you.
-Regardless of your reporting requirements, Union County College encourages reporting of all forms of sexual harassment and sexual misconduct and takes these reports very seriously.
+Regardless of your reporting requirements, UCNJ Union College of Union County, NJ encourages reporting of all forms of sexual harassment and sexual misconduct and takes these reports very seriously.
 Please view the below sections to determine your responsibilities.